- Chart

 Core Business Areas

-- Jack-Up Drilling Services: Borr Drilling provides drilling services to the oil and gas industry, primarily using its fleet of modern jack-up rigs.
-These rigs are used for exploration, development, and production drilling in shallow water environments.
+- Offshore Drilling Services: Borr Drilling provides offshore drilling services to oil and gas companies.
+This includes the operation of its fleet of jack-up rigs, which are used for exploration and production activities in shallow to moderate water depths.
+The company focuses on offering modern, cost-efficient, and environmentally friendly drilling solutions.

 Leadership and Structure